PhoenixPan/LeetCode/002_AddTwoNumbers.md

 Try to make it simple and readable.
+Be aware of the concepts of reference and pointer, know how Java pass values.

 ```
 public class Solution {